RIGHT REVEREND MARCUS NIGEL STOCK, MA, STL

 From 1995 to 1999, he was Assistant Director of Schools for the Archdiocese of Birmingham and then became Director of Schools from 1999 to 2009.
 In 2009, he moved to London when he became the General Secretary of the Catholic Bishops' Conference of England and Wales, a post he held at the time of his appointment to the Diocese of Leeds.
 From late 2011, until the spring of 2013, he was also the Acting Director of the Catholic Education Service.
 He was appointed a Prelate of Honor by Pope Benedict XVI in 2012.

-Bishop Marcus' appointment to the See of Leeds by Pope Francis was announced by the Vatican on Monday, 15th September 2014 and ordained and installed as the tenth Bishop of Leeds on Thursday, 13th November 2014.
+Bishop Marcus' appointment to the See of Leeds by Pope Francis was announced by the Vatican on Monday, 15th September 2014 and he was ordained Bishop and installed as the tenth Bishop of Leeds on Thursday, 13th November 2014.

 His episcopal motto is "Desiderio, desideravi" (Luke, 22: 15) which translates as "I have desired with desire to be with you".